Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Add a bunch of tooltips to various types of things for searchability.
 - Allow searching "##omniwand" to find everything that goes in the Omniwand.
 - Add a few more items to the Omniwand.
+- Reduce the default backup time from 2 hours to 30 minutes.

 ## Text and Quest Updates: